What You Need to Know About Consent and Your Austin Medical Malpractice Claim

 What is Informed Consent?

 Informed consent is the decision to proceed with a treatment or medical procedure after learning more about the treatment or procedure.
-Doctors have a legal and ethical duty to give their patients enough information for the patients to make a decision related to their health care.
-Informed consent may be express or implied.
+Doctors have a legal and ethical duty to give their patients enough information to make a decision related to their health care.
+Informed consent may be expressed or implied.

 A lack of informed consent could be the basis of a medical malpractice case if the lack of consent resulted in harm to the patient.

 Failing to get consent for a procedure may not rise to the level of malpractice without injury or harm to the patient.
 For malpractice to exist, the patient must have sustained injury or damages because of the doctor’s medical negligence or wrongdoing.